ARMSFA1/Devops-2020/ReadMe.md

 > ###### Docker
 > [docker.png]
 > Docker works as an alternative to virtual machines.
 Docker can package an application and its dependencies in a virtual container that can then be run on any Linux server.
 This allows for reduced overhead and processing power.
-Docker breaks down into t
+Docker is unable to be used on machines running anything less than Windows ten.
+A work around of this problem is possible with the Docker Toolbox program, which has less functionality but is able to work on older hardware.

 > ###### AWS CLI
 > [AWS-CLI.png]
->
+> AWS CLI (Amazon Web Services, Command Line Interface) is a CMD package that allows the user to manage their AWS services with only a single download.
+This comes pre-installed on Amazon Linux, and is available on Windows, MacOS and Linux operating systems.
+The main benefit of AWS CLI being that it's a completely unified tool, instead of having to mess with a series of individual programs, everything included is meant to work together.

 > ###### Atom
 > [atom.png]
->
+> Atom is a relatively unique text editor.
+It functions similar to a Visual Studio Code, as upon opening a folder you're able to easily navigate between subfolders.
+Atom's default packages can apply syntax highlighting for various programming languages and file formats, with more being available through additional packages, of note in this selection are; PHP, JSON, C/++/#, Ruby and SQL.

 #### Week Two